enthought/mayavi/docs/source/mayavi/mlab_case_studies.rst

 .. currentmodule:: enthought.mayavi.mlab

-A vector field, ie vectors continuously defined in a volume, can be difficult to visualize, as it contains a lot of information.
+A vector field, i.e., vectors continuously defined in a volume, can be difficult to visualize, as it contains a lot of information.
 Let us explore different visualizations for the velocity field of a multi-axis convection cell [1]_, in hydrodynamics, as defined by its components